onurcangundogdu/route-calculator/README.md

 ### `npm run jsonserver`
 Runs the mimic backend server for passengers.<br />
+You need json-server to be globally installed for this script to execute.
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.